Alcohol Awareness Month

 These are all known to be indicators of potential alcohol abuse.

 Attorney Tim Armstrong represents individuals who have been charged with driving under the influence (DUI) and other alcohol-related crimes.
 He also represents victims of alcohol-related accidents.
-To learn more about the risks of drinking and driving or consuming too much alcohol, call 904-356-8618 or contact The Law Office of Timothy Armstrong, P.A. online today.
+To learn more about the risks of drinking and driving or consuming too much alcohol, call 904-356-8618 or contact The Armstrong Law Group, P.A. online today.